DavidGolodetsky/vuepress-blog-boilerplate/src/blog/not-fiction.md

 Being a writer, Krakauer worked as a journalist in Outside magazine.
 At that time, he was seriously interested in mountaineering and the magazine sponsored his participation in an expedition to Everest in 1996.
 The expedition turned out to be tragic, the details of the incident were documented by the writer indicating the exact time, like an investigator.
 Harshly, accurately, succinctly in the style of Hemingway he describes the peaks blown by the wind, cracks in the glacier and heaps of used gas cylinders on the route.

-> Now, for the first time on the expedition the vista was primarily sky rather than earth.>
+> Now, for the first time on the expedition the vista was primarily sky rather than earth.
-><cite>Jon Krakauer.
+> -- <cite>Jon Krakauer.
 Into thin air</cite>

 In 2015 was released film [Everest](https://www.imdb.com/title/tt2719848/) where Krakauer was played by Michael Kelly.
 The film has amazing shots of the highest peaks of the planet, but there is no feeling of despair when a blizzard drowns out cries for help from those who lost track.